 Simple English definitions for legal terms

-Read a random definition: abstract of trust
+Read a random definition: current expense

 The likelihood-of-confusion test is a way to determine if a trademark is infringing on another trademark.
 It looks at whether or not a lot of people would be confused about where a product comes from because of the trademark.
 If there is a high chance that people would be confused, then it is considered infringement.